Enichan/textplayer/README.md

 All classes can be played using the _Play_ and _Update_ methods.
 The _Play_ method is called to prepare a song for playback.
 Then the song is played by repeated calls to _Update_ every frame until the song is done when the _Playing_ property is set to false.

 These methods have two overloads, one which takes the current time and one which doesn't.
 If no time is specified, _DateTime.Now_ is used for the current time.
 Games which have a main loop which specifies the current game time as a _TimeSpan_ (such as XNA) can simply pass this value to these methods and playback will perform as expected.
 Songs store their elapsed time since starting in the _Elapsed_ property.
+Please note that the _time_ argument passed to _PlayNote_ may be less than the _Elapsed_ property.
+The former contains the exact time the note was supposed to be played, the latter contains the total elapsed time.

 If specifying _TimeSpan.Zero_ as the starting time when calling the _Play_ method, users will have to keep track of the amount of time passed since calling _Play_ manually.
 This is not generally recommended.